 Instructions

-• Use a cookie cutter or sharp knife to cut a hole out of the middle of each biscuit (keep the middle to make mini donut holes).
+• Press out each biscuit to an even thickness.
+Use a cookie cutter or sharp knife to cut a hole out of the middle of each biscuit (keep the middle to make mini donut holes).

 • Melt butter.
 In a shallow bowl combine cinnamon and sugar.